Announcements

 - All statewide hunting regulations apply at site unless noted hereafter.

-- Walk-in Hunting: Area is open to all hunting by site and statewide regulations, access by walk-in or boats without motors only.
-Hunting from legal opening until 12 pm daily, no access before 4 am daily.
-No permanent blinds.
-Hunting parties will not hunt over less than 12 decoys or more than 24.
+- Hunting parties will not hunt over less than 12 decoys or more than 24.
 Decoys must be picked up daily.
 No vehicles allowed.

 - No hunting within 200 yards of an occupied duck blind.